 10.17 If the grievance remains unresolved following Formal Step 2, the grievance may be filed at Step 3 with the designated individual in the Office of the Chancellor within 42 calendar days of the filing of a grievance response at Formal Step 2.An appeal to arbitration may only be made by the Union.

-10.18 The following arbitrator panels shall serve in rotation order unless agreed otherwise:
+10.18 The arbitrator panel as set forth in Appendix Z shall serve in rotation order unless agreed otherwise.